elmtree-askmo/cloudcannon-app/content/learn/biotechnology/what-is-the-importance-of-the-primary-structure-in-determining-a-proteins-function.md

 score: -1.0
 related_article1:
     id: 166839
+    title: >-
-    title: Describe the components of an amino acid and their significance.
+        Describe the components of an amino acid and their significance.
     subject: Biotechnology
     url: /learn/biotechnology/questions/describe-the-components-of-an-amino-acid-and-their-significance
 related_article2:
     id: 166844
+    title: >-
-    title: What interactions are involved in the tertiary structure of proteins?
+        What interactions are involved in the tertiary structure of proteins?
     subject: Biotechnology
     url: /learn/biotechnology/questions/what-interactions-are-involved-in-the-tertiary-structure-of-proteins
 related_article3:
+    id: 166843
+    title: >-
+        How do alpha helices and beta-pleated sheets contribute to a protein's secondary structure?
+    subject: Biotechnology
+    url: /learn/biotechnology/questions/how-do-alpha-helices-and-betapleated-sheets-contribute-to-a-proteins-secondary-structure
+related_article4:
     id: 166839
+    title: >-
-    title: Describe the components of an amino acid and their significance.
+        Describe the components of an amino acid and their significance.
     subject: Biotechnology
     url: /learn/biotechnology/questions/describe-the-components-of-an-amino-acid-and-their-significance
-related_article4:
-    id: 166845
-    title: How do multiple polypeptide chains form a functional quaternary structure?
-    subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-multiple-polypeptide-chains-form-a-functional-quaternary-structure
 related_article5:
-    id: 166844
+    id: 166841
-    title: What interactions are involved in the tertiary structure of proteins?
+    title: >-
+        Explain the process of peptide bond formation and its significance in protein structure.
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-interactions-are-involved-in-the-tertiary-structure-of-proteins
+    url: /learn/biotechnology/questions/explain-the-process-of-peptide-bond-formation-and-its-significance-in-protein-structure
 ---

 &nbsp;